 What is it that separates a top performing salesperson from one of their struggling counterparts?

 Unfortunately, the topic of individual sales effectiveness has been pushed to the back burner for too long.
 In the meantime, lots of good salespeople (and managers) have been caught off guard.
 If it’s true that some salespeople in your industry are more effective than others, then I encourage you to bring your own personal sales effectiveness back to the forefront, as it has never been more important to be viewed as a valuable resource by your colleages, partners, company, and your customers.

-Whether you manage a sales territory, run a small business, support the organization in a customer service role, or you are an executive in a Fortune 500 company, you are selling yourself every day.
-And, in order to position your offerings and value their best light, to be effective in today’s economy, you must learn to Sell Yourself First.
+Whether you manage a sales territory, run a small business, support the organization in a customer service role, you are selling yourself every day.
+And, to even have an opportunity to position your offerings in their best light, to be effective in today’s business environment, you must learn to Sell Yourself First.

 Table of Contents

 Chapter 1 – The Elephant in the Room

 Chapter 2 – Your Next Job Interview